loadzero/geoloc/README.md

 Design and Implementation
 =========================

-I plan to do a longer write-up on the design and implementation of the tool, to share some C++ tips and tricks.

-The short version is that the code operates in two phases, packing and query.
+The code operates in two phases, packing and query.
 The packing phase is all about converting the data into a machine optimal format, namely relocatable sorted vectors.
 The query phase simply mmaps that data, and performs a std::upper\_bound binary search on it to find the IPs.

 There is an outline of the code, roughly in topological order [here](outline.md), that contains a summary of each module.